jbubriski/arcane-adventures/_posts/2023-11-21-jasines-ring-of-restraining.md

 Jasine the Spook was a witch masquerading as a spy, or maybe she was simply looking for new and interesting uses for her spells.
 No matter your opinion she was employed as a spy and used her magical abilities and sundry to execute her missions with brutal precision.
 Few were able to give any specifics about her, much less about her motivations.

 The ring of restraining can be used to completely restrain a creature of size large or smaller.
 When someone utters the command word "astringo", magical twine sprouts from the ring and grows to tightly bind a creature all over.
-In order to activate its abilities, the ring must be placed on the finger or appendage of a creature.
+To activate its abilities, the ring must be placed on the finger or appendage of a creature.
 A willing creature can choose to place the ring on their finger.

-{% include rules/restrained.html %}
+{% include rules/conditions/restrained.html %}

 An attack roll can be used to attempt to force the ring onto an unsuspecting creature's finger.
 The creature can also make a dexterity saving throw at advantage to prevent the attack from succeeding.
 On a successful attack and failed save, the ring's effect occurs.